Depreciation, amortisation, and depletion

 All assets, except land, are depreciable/amortisable for tax purposes.
 Guideline tables of tax depreciation/amortisation rates are established that state maximum per annum rates and maximum years of useful life for each asset type, classified by business sector.

-Please see the table below as an example of the maximum per annum rates and maximum years of useful life established in the tables for some assets that are typically depreciated/amortised:
+The table below gives the maximum per annum rates and maximum years of useful life established in the guideline tables for some assets that are typically depreciated/amortised:

 ||Maximum per annum depreciation/amortisation rate (%)